-Usage, composition, vocabulary, and literature are integrated into a one-year college prep program.
+Usage, composition, vocabulary, and literature are integrated into a oneyear college prep program.
 Usage focuses on the grammar and mechanics of writing.
 Composition involves the writing process.
 Various types of writing are taught.
 The literature component has textbook selections, as well as longer works.
-Vocabulary is taught both as part of the reading selections and as a separate entity.
+Vocabulary is taught both as part of the reading selections and as well as Latin roots.
 Students write and deliver grade-appropriate oral and multimedia presentations.

-English 10 Honors (E1004H)
+Pre-AP English 10 Honors (E1004H)

 Advanced English 10 is an accelerated curriculum.
 It involves an in-depth study of various units.
 Usage and grammar focuses on the skills necessary for effective writing.
 Composition involves the writing process.
 Various types of writing are taught.
 The literature component has many works, as well as poetry, non-fiction, and short stories.
 Vocabulary is taught both as part of the reading selections and as a separate entity.
 Students write and deliver grade-appropriate oral and multimedia presentations.
-Summer Reading is required: titles to be announced chronologically.
-Students write and deliver grade-appropriate oral and multimedia presentations.
+Summer Reading is required: titles to be announced